MatteoSpadetto/IoT_trap/README.md

-# IoT_trap
+# IoT_net_monitor
 IoT adaptive system for remote monitoring using grafana, bash, database influxDB, python

-Designed for the IoT systems course in UniTn (prof. Davide Brunelli, prof. Davide Brunelli, Alessandro Torrisi)
+Designed for the IoT systems course in UniTn (prof. Davide Brunelli, Alessandro Torrisi)

 Debug tool used for testing the TRAP (TRAnsiently-powered Protocol) for intermittent communication among transiently-powered devices.